Tutor: Michael Gibbons

 You may take this course if you either:

-You will need to purchase some Sports Massage books to accompany this course.
+You will also need to purchase some Sports Massage books to accompany this course.
 We will give you recommendations upon application.

 You will take your combined Level 3 and Level 4 Sports Massage exam at the end of the course.